Transit riders in the GTA will get fare integration starting February 26th

 To access this, users must have a Presto, debit or credit card.
 Users can also use the payment methods from mobile wallets or Presto in Google Wallet, which will automatically apply the discount.

-Unfortunately, Apple users still can’t add a transit pass to their digital wallets, but they can pay for their trip through an accepted payment card on Apple Pay.
+Unfortunately, Apple users still can’t add a transit pass to their digital wallets, but they can pay for their trip through an accepted payment card on Apple Pay. iPhone users can also use the Presto app to top-up their balance through near field communication (NFC).

+Metrolinx added Apple Pay and credit card payments to various transit lines in August 2022 and debit cards in May 2023.

 “Riders approached for fare inspection will need to tap the card, phone or watch used on the inspection device,” Metrolinx notes on its website.